 The trend of moving students back into public schools pre-dates the recession.
 Affluent families are one of the largest groups leading the public school trend.

-While the demand for private schools seems to be decreasing, one fact still remains.
+But one fact still remains.
 Parents value a good school and a quality education for their children.
-The private schools who are doing very well despite the trends are a testament to this.
+The schools who are doing very well despite the trends are a testament to this.

 Here’s the deal: In order to survive, you need to evolve with the times and become a storyteller.